 Childcare staff will be responsible for storing the waste and recyclables back of house throughout the day.
 General waste and recycling receptacles should be paired next to each other in convenient locations such as offices, kitchens, and playrooms.
 The receptables should be kept in locations that cannot be access by the children.

-On completion of each trading day or as required, nominated staff or contracted cleaners will transport the waste and recyclables to the Childcare Bin Room on the ground level and place the items into the correct bins.
+On completion of each trading day or as required, nominated staff or contracted cleaners will transport the waste and recyclables to the Childcare/ Community Centre Bin Room and place into the designated bins.